jameslawler/notes/docs/portuguese-language/verbs/todo2/lembrar.md

 ## Writing Prompts

 1. Escreva sobre uma lembrança especial da sua infância.
+Write about a special memory from your childhood.
-2. Descreva um momento em que você precisou lembrar alguém de fazer algo importante.
+2. Você possui técnicas para lembrar de realizar tarefas?
+Do you have techniques for remembering to do tasks?
-3. Imagine uma situação em que você esqueceu algo crucial e escreva sobre como você se lembrou a tempo.
+3. Como você lembra o significado das palavras em português?
+How do you remember meanings of Portuguese words?